MQPhysique3EPL/App_Schroedinger/README.md

 # The 4 python notebooks:

--Script_Schrödinger_Ind:
+ - Script_Schrödinger_Ind:
   Numerical resolution of the time-independant Schrödinger equation for various potentials (sequential programming).

  - Widget_Schrödinger_Ind:
     Numerical resolution of the time-independant Schrödinger equation for various potentials (continuous update of the parameters).